gizemmsahinn/gizemmsahinn/README.md

 ### Hello Everyone 👋

-I'm a Physicist 👨‍🎓 Freelance Content Writer ✍ Game Software Specialist Student 👨‍🎓!
+I'm a Physicist 👨‍🎓 Game Software Specialist Student 👨‍🎓!

 <!--
 **gizemmsahinn/gizemmsahinn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.